mathinstitut/goemaxima/README.md

 The memory usage of the container is around 50MB when idle and can quickly spike to 250MB on heavy use.
 The process startup time for a single request is a few milliseconds and negligible in comparison to processing the CAS request itself.

+For advanced users, one can also deploy the image in kubernetes by using the helm chart provided in the `helmmaxima` directory.

 Environment Variables
 =====================
 A few internal options can be set from environment variables.